 They are thinking too much about shopping (sometimes it’s their prevailing thought pattern – things they have seen that they want to buy, items they have already bought, shopping trips they wish and are planning to take).

 Their emotions are caught up too much in shopping – they feel guilty, they feel elated, they feel embarrassed (and sometimes ashamed), they feel the ‘buy high’ and then the inevitable emotional crash after it wears off.
 It’s an exhausting roller coaster, emotionally, cognitively and psychologically.

 These women have exhausted themselves from too much consumption.
-I, too, exhausted myself with too much shopping and the extreme path I chose to heal myself from this toxic behaviour was to take a year without clothes shopping.
-I knew I had to stop the constant intake of new items into my closet, to regain some sense of where shopping fitted into my life and to regain some sense of myself.
-That year changed my life – it not only changed my shopping behaviour and beliefs, it changed how I think and feel about consumption.
+I, too, exhausted myself with too much shopping.
+The extreme path I chose to heal myself from this toxic behaviour was to take a year without buying any clothes.
+I knew I had to stop the constant intake of new items into my closet, to regain some sense of where shopping fit into my life and to regain some sense of myself.
+That year changed my life!
+It not only changed my shopping behaviour and beliefs, it changed how I think and feel about consumption.
 That year was also when I discovered the importance of sustainable style.

 Sustainable style is about knowing who you are.
-It’s about loving and appreciating who you are.
-It’s about making clothing and purchasing choices that make you feel good and look great.
-It’s about having a deep and enduring sense of your worth and your identity.
-It’s about understanding how clothes both express and inform who you are.
+It’s about loving and appreciating who you are and making clothing and purchasing choices that make you feel good and look great.
+It’s about having a deep and enduring sense of your worth and your identity and understanding how clothes both express and inform who you are.

-Sustainable style recognises that your style is dynamic, it’s a living breathing thing that changes over time.
-That during important transition times in your life, such as changes in relationships, career and geography, that you should assess your style and make informed and meaningful changes to the way you dress and present yourself.
+Sustainable style recognises that your style is dynamic.
+It’s a living breathing thing that changes over time.
+During important transition times in your life, such as changes in relationships, career, and geography, you should assess your style and make informed and meaningful changes to the way you dress and present yourself.